Let’s chat about dry shampoo first.

 So, how does dry shampoo work?

-Dry shampoo contains ingredients that are highly absorbent to hide oil and make your hair look clean.
-In addition to the elimination of the appearance of oil build up, there is usually a fragrance that masks odor and makes your hair smell good as well.
+Dry shampoo contains highly absorbent ingredients that hide oil and make your hair look clean.
+In addition to eliminating the appearance of oil build up, there is usually a fragrance that masks odor and makes your hair smell good, too.

 The first dry shampoo, Minipoo, was made up of three ingredients- talc, magnesium carbonate and fragrance.
-With its modern-day revival, dry shampoo rarely has talc due to the possibility of contamination with asbestos.
+With its modern-day revival, dry shampoo rarely has talc, as talc can be contaminated with asbestos.
 Talc that contains asbestos has been classified as “carcinogenic to humans” by the International Agency for Research on Cancer (IARC).